BlockstreamResearch/scriptless-scripts/md/partially-blind-swap.md

 High level description
 ---
-There is a central server (company service provider) that has many utxos, and many users (Alice, Bob, Charlie) with their individual utxos.
-The two parties can swap coins, so that the user knows the coins of the server, but the server cannot link the pre to post swap coins of the users, with the anonymity set of all users.
+There is Alice as a central tumbler server who has many utxos, and many users (Bob and Charlie) with their individual utxos.
+The two parties can swap coins, so that the user knows the coins of the tumbler, but the tumbler cannot link the pre to post swap coins of the users, with the anonymity set of all users between the time of funding and retreaval.
 An outside observer only sees regular public key and signatures and no onchain scripts, all is "hidden" within these scriptless scripts public keys and signatures, so it is unclear that these transactions are actually a swap.

-   * User and server communicate to generate a musig public key with the individual keys of server and user, and the users asks the server to fund this output O1.
+   * User and tumbler communicate to generate a musig public key with the individual keys of tumbler and user, and the users asks the tumbler to fund this output O1.
    * They generates another musig and the user funds this output O2.
    * They pre-sign timelocked refund transactions before funding the musigs, in the case either party goes offline.
-   * User has nonce commitment R and public key P of the server coin O1, and with this he can calculates the sum [(blinded spending signature O1) * G], with this he can set up an adaptor signature so that the server needs to reveal the blinded spending signature (the adaptor secret).
+   * User has nonce commitment R and public key P of the tumbler coin O1, and with this he can calculates the sum [(blinded spending signature O1) * G], with this he can set up an adaptor signature so that the tumbler needs to reveal the blinded spending signature (the adaptor secret).
-   * Now the user gives his contribution to spending O2, and the server can claim O2 only when providing his full real signature and publishing this on-chain which reveals the adaptor secret (the blinded spending signature).
+   * Now the user gives his contribution to spending O2, and the tumbler can claim O2 only when providing his full real signature and publishing this on-chain which reveals the adaptor secret (the blinded spending signature).
-   * The user can now unblinding the adaptor secret spending signature (revealed by server claiming O2) and he can combine this with his own signature to spend O1.
+   * The user can now unblinding the adaptor secret spending signature (revealed by the tumbler claiming O2) and he can combine this with his own signature to spend O1.

 Protocol description
 ---